SIMple-Inventory-Manager/SIMple/README.md

-# Inventory Management System
+# SIMple (Simple Inventory Management)

-*"Simple Inventory Management System powered by Flask"*
+*"A Simple Inventory Management System powered by Flask"*

+<span style="font-size:.8em;font-style:italic;font-color:blue;">Much of this code has been modified from [Inventory Management System](https://github.com/gavindsouza/inventory-management-system), copied and modied under the MIT license.</span>

 ## Table of Contents